 Health benefits of grains & legumes

-Grains & legumes in a vegetarian diet
+Grains and legumes in a vegetarian diet

 Including a range of grains and legumes into your vegetarian diet is important for meeting nutritional requirements.
 Grain and legumes are filled with nutrients including protein, fibre and antioxidants.
 Here’s why you should add these carbohydrate ingredients to your cooking.